5ur/Goshh/README.md

  - [x] Add the QR code as a flag or config file option.
  - [x] Add file upload
  - [x] Add a manifest and branding to the scripts.
+ - [] Create front-end for a more mobile friendly experience
+ - [] Add automatic clear config option for the QR code print-out
+ - [] _Maybe:_ Increase the QR buffer
  - [] Add client-side encryption
  - [] Add an openapi documentation html page as the root of the server